Default judgments

 What happens next?

-A or will consider the application and notify you of the outcome in writing.
+A registrar or judicial officer will consider the application and notify you of the outcome in writing.
 You may then take steps to get the money or goods owed to you.
 This is called enforcement.
 See the enforcement of civil debt page for more information.

 Checklist